-Why does Toyota have such determination to win at Le Mans?
-More broadly than that, however, you could well ask: Why does Toyota have such an appetite for all forms of motorsport?
+But why does Toyota have such an appetite for motorsport?
 Is it simply a flight of fancy, or are these activities relevant to the production cars that normal people drive every day?

 Revealing the purpose of motorsport

-Motorsport is, of course, an effective means of conveying the excitement of driving.
-But there is much more to it than that, as Toyoda-san went on to explain: “Our founder Kiichiro Toyoda once said that motorsports are vital to the evolution of car-making and the entire auto industry.
-With this in mind, [we carry] out activities aiming to nurture our people, develop our cars, and inspire new car enthusiasts, under the belief that the roads build the people, and the people build the cars.”
+It is widely acknowledged that motorsport is one of the most effective means of conveying the excitement of driving.
+But as Toyota president Akio Toyoda explains, there is much more to it than that: “Our founder Kiichiro Toyoda once said that motorsports are vital to the evolution of car-making and the entire auto industry.
+With this in mind, [we carry] out activities aiming to nurture our people, develop our cars, and inspire new enthusiasts – all under the belief that the roads build the people, and the people build the cars.”

 Can we feel evidence of Toyota’s motorsport efforts?

 In one way or another, knowledge gained from Toyota’s participation in motorsport has trickled down into every automotive product.
 Motorsport informs everything from quality and reliability to performance and efficiency, leaving a positive impression on customers.

 New road car technologies are often tested first in the harsh conditions of motorsport before being tuned for full production.
 Meanwhile, input from race mechanics has an important bearing on ensuring that products are accessible and that time-efficient servicing can be carried out.

 Where does Toyota Gazoo Racing fit into this?